Hardcode84/wave/docs/wave/megakernel.md

 ### Handling bupples in execution pipeline

-Workloads are other scheduled in batches, where each batch data is independent from other batches.
+Workloads are often scheduled in batches, where each batch data is independent from other batches.
 We can exploit it to reduce amount of idling second kernel will need to do.

 ```python